Shapurji Saklatvala: Personal life

 On 14 August 1907 Saklatvala married an English woman, Sarah Elizabeth Marsh (born 1888).
 She was working as a hotel waitress when he met her while staying at Matlock, Derbyshire.
 The couple had three sons; Dorab, Beram, and Kaikhoshro (also called Kaiko), and two daughters; Dhunbar and Jevanbai (also known as Candida or Candy and Sehri).
 He was once censured by the non-religious CPGB for holding a Zoroastrian navjote initiation ceremony for his children at Caxton Hall, Westminster, which he defended on the grounds it was to ensure benefit from a Tata family trust fund.

 His son Kaikhoshro served with the British Air Transport Auxiliary organisation in World War II as a pilot (Second Officer).
 He flew most frontline aircraft, including Mosquitos, Spitfires and Lancasters.

 Death and legacy

-Shapurji Saklatvala died, from another heart attack, on 16 January 1936 at his London home, 2 St Albans Villas, St Albans Road.
+Saklatvala died, from another heart attack, on 16 January 1936 at his London home, 2 St Albans Villas, St Albans Road.
 He was 61 years old at the time of his death and was cremated at Golders Green Crematorium.
 His remains were later buried on 21 January in the tomb of his mother at the Parsi burial ground in Brookwood Cemetery, Woking.

 In January 1937, British, Irish and Dominion volunteers in the International Brigades were formed into an English-speaking battalion, that was formally named after Saklatvala.
 However, the name never caught on, and it was normally known as the "British Battalion".

 The Communist Party of Great Britain (Marxist–Leninist)'s hall is named after Shapurji Saklatvala.
 Saklatvala Hall is located in Southall, London.
 The hall is used for CPGB-ML's meetings and celebrations.